-While the implementation of WBE in large communities, in Aotearoa New Zealand and internationally has been well established, much less focus has been placed on local-scale WBE.
+While the implementation of wastewater-based epidemiology (WBE) in large communities, in Aotearoa New Zealand and internationally has been well established, much less focus has been placed on local-scale WBE.
 This includes the level of sampling individual buildings.
 This is a key gap in our pandemic preparedness because it is now well established that wastewater testing can play a hugely important role in monitoring for current and emerging disease threats.

 The ability to roll out wastewater testing at localised scales at the beginning of an outbreak with an established understanding of the sampling methodology and frequency needed would improve likelihood of detection.
 This is important for smaller, vulnerable communities - especially those that are not connected to large municipal wastewater treatment plants, who could suffer out-sized and inequitable impacts due to undetected disease spread.